prymitive/karma/docs/CONFIGURATION.md

     labels:
       - job
 ```

-- `defaultAlertmanagers` - list of Alertmanager names that will be used as
-  default when creating a new silence.

 Example where alertmanagers `prod1` and `prod2` will be the default ones when
 creating a new silence